fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Would appreciate it if you could do a video on, the major learning struggles you will have as upcoming developer from learning to code to financial struggles getting by during your software development journey.

 > What is your opinion on language/technology certificates from perspective of benefit to the programmer and company.

 > Fredrik, in the grand scheme of things, are programmers seen as a disposable resource?
 I have a friend who's working for a big company, managing transactions and security matters at a big scale, she told me there are more valuable positions, career and wealth wise, such as system architects (for example).
 Is that true?
 I have heard people mention that a programmer can make as much as a manager, but now that I think about it...
 I hardly believe that's the case